 But by letting your mind think up a response, you're not really allowing it to listen.
 There's little use in asking for input, if you're not going to take it in.
 Instead of priming yourself for debate, really listen to what is being said without thinking about what that means for you or the idea – you can mull that over later.

 03. Remember it's not personal

 Just because someone doesn't like your idea, doesn't make you a failure.
 In fact, most successful innovators came up with a lot of 'wrong' ideas before they hit on the game-changer.

-The trick is to not to get too down about negative feedback, and rather use it as impetuous to push yourself and your ideas further.
+The trick is to not to get too down about negative feedback, and rather use it as a catalyst to push yourself and your ideas further.

 An opinion on your work is just that: an opinion.
-Whilst we should be as open as possible to the feedback we're getting, we don't have to take it all as the God-given truth when it comes to developing your work later.
+While you should be as open as possible to the feedback you're getting, you don't have to take it as the truth when it comes to developing your work later.

 It's helpful to take what you hear with a creative pinch of salt.
 See the input as research rather than an instruction.
 On reflection, you'll likely find some of the feedback useful and some that takes you in a direction you don't want to go in.
 This is your work: listen hard to the feedback and decide what makes sense to you.